A quick bit of info for you after your pet has had surgery.

 For more specific info on a particular surgery or diagnosis, please refer to the menu (and drop-downs) at the top of the page.
 If you do not see what you are looking for, please use the search box on each page.

-If the injury is a torn knee ligament in your dog, and you have been told surgery is necessary but you have not yet taken your dog to surgery, then please click here to read more info.
+If the injury is a torn knee ligament in your dog, and you have been told surgery is necessary but you have not yet taken your dog to surgery, then please click here to read more info about that condition.
 After that, please go to the instructions on this page!

 “My pet just had surgery…